 The EAK created this prize to honour exceptional accomplishments in waste management consulting.
 The selected theme for the 2017 Elektro-Nick competition was “Stopping illegal exports of waste electrical and electronic equipment”.
 Read more...

 Since 2014, the Used Electronics and Batteries School Kit has been employed as an educational tool in Austrian schools to teach kids about topics like scarce resources and recycling in a fun, hands-on way.

 Not even the smallest electrical appliances and electronic devices should be thrown in the household rubbish – they’re far too valuable!
 “Small devices” include any appliance or device with an edge length of less than 50 cm.
 When properly collected and professionally processed, they are a source of many important raw materials.Weiterlesen

+Your mobile phone has served you well for years, but now it’s old and outdated.
+When properly collected, old mobile phones can still be reused.
 Through proper recycling of broken mobile phones, lots of valuable raw materials can be recovered.Weiterlesen

 Have the lights gone out?
 Energy-saving bulbs and fluorescent tubes contain mercury, so they don’t belong in the bin with household rubbish.
 Instead, they must be separated from other rubbish and protected from breaking, then dropped off at collection centres (also known as “Mistplätze” or “Recyclinghöfe” in Austria).Weiterlesen